Critical Care Division

 A major feature of the Critical Care Division is the extensive use of ultrasound and an interest in cardiovascular physiology.
 I am board certified in advanced perioperative TEE, was one of the original question writers for the NBE Examination of Special Competence in Critical Care Echocardiography (CCEeXAM), and hold a Certificate of Completion (COC) for the ACCP’s Critical Care Ultrasonography course.
 Four of our faculty are TEE-certified and have undergone additional fellowship training in cardiothoracic anesthesia.
 In addition to bedside transthoracic (and in some cases transesophageal) echocardiography, many of our faculty are competent at performing chest wall ultrasound, abdominal ultrasound, and examining deep venous structures.
 Our Cardiovascular & Thoracic CT-ICU is particularly rich in the opportunity to utilize bedside ultrasound.

 We have fourteen board-certified, full time faculty intensivists, several of whom have dual subspecialty interests (e.g. cardiac anesthesia, neurocritical care board certification).
 Our faculty come from a variety of institutions, having completed their fellowships at the University of Virginia, University of Florida, Duke University, Vanderbilt, Johns Hopkins, Medical University of South Carolina, Massachusetts General Hospital, University of Chicago, and the University of Michigan.
-While we do not have any open positions currently, we are always interested in hearing from outstanding candidates, including trainees thinking about where they might take their first faculty position.
+We are currently hiring intensivists to help us grow in all areas of our mission and always interested in hearing from outstanding candidates, including trainees thinking about where they might take their first faculty position.

 Our Division